codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

  ## 4 - Deleting our stuff

- There are moments that we are not into really doing something, and we don't want to be reminded that certain thing hasn't been done, that's just too much guilt tripping.
-That's why the `delete` method is very important.
+To err is human, to delete is forgetting.
+It's time to implement the delete method.
 As always, we start with a test inserting something to the database, deleting what we just inserted and checking if that isn't in the database.

 ```kotlin
 class DynamoDbTaskRepositoryShould {